bergwerf/retro/index.md

 layout: home
 title: Herman's weblog
 ---
-Welcome to my blog!
+Welcome!
 You can find some old posts here.
-Most newer stuff is on my GitHub account @bergwerf.
-To contact me send an email to post at hbergwerf dot nl.
-I currently live in Nijmegen where I study at Radboud University (the MFOCS specialization).
+There is also some public code on my GitHub account @bergwerf.
+Feel free to contact me via post at hbergwerf dot nl.
+I currently live in Nijmegen where I study mathematics and computer science.